University of Victoria Faculty of Law: Student organizations

-Students manage a remarkable range of organizations and activities at the Faculty of Law.
-Activities include free legal clinics such as the on-site Legal Information Clinic, the Business Law Clinic, and the Law Centre located in downtown Victoria, mooting, Appeal: The Law Journal of the University of Victoria, and interest oriented clubs.
+Students manage a range of organizations and activities at the Faculty of Law.
+Activities include free legal clinics such as the on-site Legal Information Clinic, the Business Law Clinic, the Environmental Law Clinic, and the Law Centre located in downtown Victoria, mooting, Appeal: The Law Journal of the University of Victoria, and interest oriented clubs.
 The umbrella organization for JD students at the Faculty of Law is the Law Students' Society.
 The student society acts as a student government, providing funding to student organizations and advocating on behalf of students to the faculty and administration.